payloadcms/next-payload/README.md

     // allows you to specify paths to your Payload dependencies
     // and configure the admin route to your Payload CMS.

-    // Point to your Payload config (Required)
+    // Point to your Payload config (required)
     configPath: path.resolve(__dirname, "./payload/payload.config.ts"),

     // Point to custom Payload CSS (optional)